 "Invisible Borders" by Akwasi Ansah

 When people ask me how my time was in South Africa I notice my answer is contradictory.
-A beautiful country with beautiful people that I have met last year that I can see once again.
-On the other hand, I passionately hate that what is invisible in the country.
-That what is intangible.
+A beautiful country with beautiful people who I met last year and can see once again.
+On the other hand, I passionately hate that which is invisible in the country.
+That which is intangible.
 The invisible frontiers of Apartheid still exist.
-At home I notice that many White Dutch people experience South Africa different then I experience it.
+At home I notice that many White Dutch people experience South Africa differently than how I experience it.
 I see it as the only country in Africa where I can be discriminated against.
 A country with so many riches.
-But also a country where people still suffer from permanent brain trauma when it is about interracial relations.
-When I compare it to what I know from the Netherlands, specifically Amsterdam, then we are a long way from home.
-When I bring these issues up in the Netherlands, it is important that we keep a ‘happy’ atmosphere and do not confront the real issues.
+But also a country where people still suffer from permanent brain trauma when it comes to interracial relations.
+When I compare it to what I know from The Netherlands, specifically Amsterdam, then we are a long way from home.
+When I bring these issues up in The Netherlands, it is important that we keep a ‘happy’ atmosphere and do not confront the real issues.

 Where does it go wrong?
 Do we see the same?
 Or is it dependent on where you are?
 And what about the colour of your pigment?
 The colour of your skin?
 I am very lucky that I have been there two years in a row and have been guided through the painful historical landscape that is called South Africa.
 My resistance to Afrikaans is growing.
 It should not be okay.
 I prefer Afrikaaps.

 Africa has been successfully robbed from the Africans.
 Highly successful.
 This is apparent from the fact that 8% of the population owns the most riches and is white.
 What does this then mean for the other 92%, those that earn 5 to 8 times less?
 Who knows?
 The language may sound fun because it looks like Dutch but honestly, it is not a language to be proud of.
-After I have seen Cape Town, my eyes have laid upon Johannesburg for the first time.
-I heard different stories: “Highly dangerous”, “This is more like Africa, less European then Cape Town”.
+After I had seen Cape Town, my eyes laid upon Johannesburg for the first time.
+I heard different stories: “Highly dangerous”, “This is more like Africa, less European than Cape Town”.
 At the airport Dean, my colleague, Ahisa, my girlfriend, and I were guided to the Shuttle Service.
-In the shuttle was a white photographer who gave us tips on what to do and don’t in Johannesburg and in particular the area Newton.
+In the shuttle was a white photographer who gave us tips on what to do and what not to do in Johannesburg and in particular the area Newton.